PROGRESS TO DEGREE

 International students who possess native competency in a language or United States citizens who are bilingual are placed individually by members of the language faculty.
 These students normally do not receive credit for courses below the 300 level.
 These students should contact the Department of Modern Languages and Classics before attending summer orientation or before registering for a course in the language in which they have this competency.

-For those students who do not have credit for any college-level mathematics equivalent to a UA mathematics course, placement is determined by the mathematics assessment.
-This examination is offered prior to freshman orientation and can also be taken at other times.
-It may be attempted more than once.
+For those students who do not have credit for any college-level mathematics equivalent to a UA mathematics course, placement is determined by the Mathematics Placement Examination.
+This examination is offered at freshman orientation and can also be taken by appointment at other times.
+It may be attempted twice.

-If students have successfully completed a high-school calculus course and have an ACT mathematics score of 29 and above or an SAT quantitative score of 640 and above, the students may enroll in Calculus I or a lower-level mathematics course without taking the UA mathematics assessment.
+If students have successfully completed a high-school calculus course and have an ACT mathematics score of 29 and above or an SAT quantitative score of 640 and above, the students may enroll in Calculus I or a lower-level mathematics course without taking the UA Mathematics Placement Examination.